Bristol Siddeley Gamma: Advantages of kerosene / peroxide engines

 showing that the exhaust from kerosene / peroxide is predominantly water.
 This results in a very clean exhaust (second only to cryogenic LO2/LH2) and a distinctive clear flame.
 The low molecular mass of water also helps to increase rocket thrust performance.

 The oxidiser used with Gamma was 85% high-test peroxide (HTP), H2O2.
 Gamma used a silver-plated on nickel-gauze catalyst to first decompose the peroxide.
 For higher concentrations of H2O2 another catalyst would have been required, such as platinum.
 No ignition source was required since the very hot decomposed H2O2 is hypergolic (will spontaneously combust) with kerosene.
 Due to the high ratio (8:1) of the mass of H2O2 used compared to the kerosene, and also its superior heat characteristics, the H2O2 may also be used to regeneratively cool the engine nozzle before combustion.
-Any pre-combustion chamber used to power the pump turbines needs only to decompose H2O2 to provide the energy.
+In closed cycle engines the pre-combustion chamber used to power any pump turbines needs only to decompose H2O2 to provide energy.
 This gives the efficiency advantages of closed cycle operation, without its usual major engineering problems.
+The Gamma, being a gas generator cycle engine however did not take advantage of this.

 All of these characteristics lead to kerosene / hydrogen peroxide engines being simpler and more reliable to construct than other liquid propellant chemistries.
 Gamma had a remarkably reliable service record for a rocket engine.
 Of the 22 Black Knight and 4 Black Arrow launchers, involving 128 Gamma engines, there were no engine failures.

 Stentor

-The Gamma began as the smaller cruise chamber of the two-chamber Stentor rocket engine produced by Armstrong Siddeley for the Blue Steel stand-off missile.
+The Gamma was adapted as the smaller cruise chamber of the two-chamber Stentor rocket engine produced by Armstrong Siddeley for the Blue Steel stand-off missile.